 You’re probably wondering, “can a tactical flashlight keep me safe from attackers?”

-If you’re walking alone at night, YES.
+If you’re walking alone at night, yes—a flashlight is a must-have self defense weapon.
 Where do most crimes happen?
 In dark areas.
 Why?
 Because the criminal has the advantage of beating you up to a pulp without anyone seeing you.

-But!
-If you had a flashlight on hand, heard a bump in the dark, and shone your flashlight right at the spot?
-We’re sure no criminal wants a light on them right before they commit a crime, especially not one with a lumen output of 900.
-That’s enough to stun anyone momentarily.
-The added bezels on flashlights can come in handy, too.
+But what if you had a flashlight on hand, heard a bump in the dark, and shone your light right at the spot?
+The answer is still yes.
+We’re sure no criminal wants a light on them right before they commit a crime.

 Sometimes, you don’t need brute force to defend yourself; you just gotta be smart.

-Let us know what you think of our list in the comments section below, and if you've got something to add to it, we'd be happy to add it!
+Let us know what you think of our self defense weapons list in the comments section below.
+If you’ve got something to add, we’d be happy to include it!